Modeling Stochastic Conditional Dynamics from Sparse Observations via Kernel-Stabilized Flow Matching: Conditional Variable Flow Matching

-Equality of the empirical distributions refers to equality in the underlying distribution, not the sample sets which define them implicitly.
-This result deviates from prior results in standard Flow Matching by \citet{lipman_flow_2023} (Theorem 1) and \citet{albergo_stochastic_2023} (Theorem 2.6) as well as recent concurrent studies in flow matching for conditional densities \citep{kerrigan_dynamic_2024}; the theorem states that optimal transport over the conditioning variable is necessary for learning amortized conditional vector fields.
+where $u_t(x| z): [0,1] \times \mathbb{R}^N \rightarrow \mathbb{R}^N$ is a conditional vector field generating $p_t(x| z)$ from $p_0(x| z)$, without any explicit dependence upon the conditional distribution over $y$.
+Following Theorem 3 \citep{lipman_flow_2023} and Theorem 2.1, \citep{albergo_building_2023}, and Theorem 3.1 \citep{tong_simulation-free_2023}, we prescribe a form to both conditional vector fields such that they generate their respective conditional probability distributions\footnote{For Gaussian probability paths with deterministic dynamics: $u_t(x | z)=x_1 - x_0$ \citep{pooladian_multisample_2023,tong_improving_2023,albergo_building_2023} and stochastic dynamics: $\hat{u}_t(x | z)=((1-2t)/t(1-t))(x - (tx_1 + (1-t)x_0))+(x_1 - x_0)$, $\nabla_x \log p_t(x|z) = (t x_1 + (1 - t)x_0 - x)/(\sigma^2 t(1 - t))$ \citep{tong_simulation-free_2023}.}.
+This method of combining conditional vector fields can be shown to generate the marginal conditional vector field, $u_t(x | y)$, which is formalized in the following theorem. \begin{theorem} The marginal conditional vector field Eq. (\ref{eq:conditionalvectorfield}) generates the marginal conditional probability path Eq. (\ref{eq:condflowmatchingprobpath}) from $p_0(x|y)$ given samples of $q(z, w)$ if $q(y_0)=q(y_1)$ and the conditioning variable pairs $(y_0, y_1)$ drawn from $q(z, w)$ follow the identity coupling. \end{theorem} Equality of the empirical distributions refers to equality in the underlying distribution, not the sample sets which define them implicitly.
+This result deviates from prior results in standard Flow Matching by \citet{lipman_flow_2023} (Theorem 1) and \citet{albergo_stochastic_2023} (Theorem 2.6) as well as recent extensions for conditional densities \citep{kerrigan_dynamic_2024}; the theorem states that OT over the conditioning variable is necessary for learning amortized conditional vector fields.
 Our framework is designed specifically to implement this conclusion.
 Through this lens, we will see the practical implications on learned mappings and training dynamics when this result is violated.
-The full proof of all theorems are provided in Appendix \ref{Appendix-Proofs}.
+The full proofs of all theorems are provided in Appendix \ref{Appendix-Proofs}.